On keen weakly reducible bridge spheres: Setting

 \subsection{The Family of Links We Consider}

-Let $D_1$ be a $4$-twisted \({(n_1,m)}\)-plat position of a link $L_1$ such that \(n_1=2m-4\) and let $D_2$ be a $4$-twisted \({(n_2,m-1)}\)-plat position of the link $L_2$.
-Position $D_1$ above $D_2$ as shown on the left of Figure \ref{fig:200320PlatTemplate}.
-Let $D$ be a \({(n_1+n_2,m)}\)-plat position obtained from $D_1 \sqcup D_2$ by replacing each of the 0-tangles in the dashed ovals with vertical half-twists as shown on the right of Figure \ref{fig:200320PlatTemplate}.
-If $D$ also has the property that the sign of the rightmost nonzero twist region of a row is opposite to the sign of the rightmost nonzero twist region of adjacent rows, then we declare that $D$ represents a link $L$ that belongs to the family $\mathcal{L}$.
+Let $D_a$ be a $4$-twisted \({(n_a,m)}\)-plat position of a link $L_a$ such that \(m\geq 4\) and \(n_a=2m-4\), and let $D_b$ be a $4$-twisted \({(n_b,m-1)}\)-plat position of a link $L_b$.
+Position $D_a$ above $D_b$ as shown on the left of Figure \ref{fig:200320PlatTemplate}.
+Let $D_{ab}$ be an \({(n_a+n_b,m)}\)-plat position obtained from $D_a \sqcup D_b$ by replacing each of the 0-tangles in the dashed ovals with vertical half-twists as shown on the right of Figure \ref{fig:200320PlatTemplate}.
+(Note: The subscripts \(a\) and \(b\) are used for ``above'' and ``below.'')
+We define \(\mathcal{L}\) to be the family of links constructed in this fashion which have the following additional properties. \begin{enumerate} \item The rightmost twist regions of every row alternate in sign from row to row.
+That is, the sign of the rightmost nonzero twist region of each row is opposite to the sign of the rightmost nonzero twist regions of any adjacent rows. \item The sign of \(a_{n-1,2}\), the twist number for the second twist region in the top row of \(D_a\), is even, and every other twist region that involves \(L^3\) has an odd twist number.
+(This forces \(L^3\) to be an unknot component containing the bridge arcs \(\alpha_+^3\) and \(\alpha_-^m\).) \item The signs of the twist numbers for the twist regions involving \(L^m\) are chosen so that \(L^m\) contains the lower left bridge arc \(\alpha_-^1\). \item The rest of the twist numbers for \(D_{ab}\) are chosen so that \(D_{ab}\) is an \(m\)-component link and so that the bridges \(\alpha_+^m\) and \(\alpha_-^1\) are contained in the same link component, namely \(L^m\).
+(It follows that for each \(i,j\in\{1,\hdots,m\}\), with \(i\neq j\), \(L^i\) is a distinct link component from \(L^j\).) \item Excluding the pair \(\{L^1,L^3\}\), every pair of link components comprises a two-bridge nonsplit sublink.
+(Note: The sublink \(L^1\cup L^3\) will always be split no matter what set of twist numbers is chosen.) \end{enumerate}